Shuyib/pimaDLkeras/README.md

 # pimaDLkeras
 Using keras specify-compile-fit- prediction workflow on this binary classification problem to investigate if i'll get better predictions.

+Check out the requirements.txt before doing the analysis on your machine.

 Accuracy approximately 70 %